 Abstract

 Resolving the combined effect of climate warming and exploitation in a food web context is key for predicting future biomass production, size-structure and potential yields of marine fishes.
 Previous studies based on mechanistic size-based models have found that bottom-up processes are important drivers of size-structure and fisheries yield at the ecosystem level in changing climates.
 However, we know less about the joint effects bottom up and top down effects (direct of warming on individual-level physiology) on exploited food webs.
 Using the Baltic Sea as a case study, we assess how various food web metrics are affected by warming and exploitation in a species-resolved size-based food web.
 We parameterize a dynamic size-spectrum model representing the offshore Baltic Sea food web, and investigate how individual growth rates, size-structure, relative abundances of species and yields are affected by warming under different scenarios of fishing mortality and physiological scaling.
 We find that the model is able to reproduce realistic biomass densities in the relatively stable time period (1992-2002).
 Evaluation of steady-state properties at simulated higher temperatures suggests that both warming leads to positive impacts on growth of younger fish within species, but the positive effect levels off and becomes negative for older fish within projected warming scenarios.
+Any key explanation why?
 The effect of warming on the abundance size-spectrum, spawning stock biomass and yields of the fisheries depend more strongly on the effect of temperature on basal resources than on individual physiology.
 Results from our model can be used to qualitatively evaluate how warming and exploitation interactively affect the Baltic Sea fish community, which can inform about potential future yields in a multispecies scenario and thus support strategic management decisions.

 Introduction